Basic and Emergency Needs

 ● Enable individuals and families to work and increase their income through the purchase of a vehicle.

-● The committee recognizes that increased income potential might be a long-term goal such as in the case of the case assisting with transportation to achieve a degree of any kind.
+● The committee recognizes that increased income potential might be a long-term goal such as in the case of assisting with transportation to achieve a degree of any kind.

 A letter of support is needed to be considered for this program.
 The letter of support can come from either a human service organization that the potential client works with or their current employer.
 If an individual is accepted into the program they are given their own loan through First Columbia Bank and are required to purchase their own car insurance.
 As the individual pays the loan back the dollars are deposited back into the bank account to get another client on the road.